mateineaga/Tremend-DevOps-Internship-Task/Task_3_Postgres/README.md

 ### 3.2 Retrieve the names of employees in a specific department by user input

-I created a script on my local, which prompts for user input and executes a command into docker container created earlier.
+I created a local script called "names_of_employees.sh", which prompts for user input and executes a command into docker container created earlier.

 ```
 #!/bin/bash